mms-gianni/GitGenie/README.md

 <p align="center"><img src="docs/img/mascot.png" height="200" /></p>

 # GitGenie
-GitGenie is a git plugin that creates commit messages suggestions with ChatGPT.
-It is a replacement command for `git commit`.
-The shorthand gci stands for "generate commit".

-Not happy with the suggested commit message?
-No problem, GitGenie will open your editor and let you edit the commit message or leave it empty.
+Once upon a time, there was a magical genie who lived inside Git as a plugin.
+This genie loved to help developers write better commit messages when they changed their code.

+The genie was very clever and used its magic ChatGPT powers to analyze the changes in the code and suggest good messages for the developers to use.

+And if the developers weren't happy with any of the suggestions, he would open an editor and give them the opportunity to adjust the suggestions to their liking.

 > **Note**
-> Help needed: There are binaries for Linux and Windows (ARM and x86_64).
+> The genie needs your help: There are binaries for Linux and Windows (ARM and x86_64).
 I have only a Mac(x86_64) to test the binaries.
 If you have a Windows/Linux or ARM architecture [please let me know in the issues section](https://github.com/kubero-dev/GitGenie/issues/2) if it works.

 ## Usage